bayram-amolab128/rkr-potential-in-C-Cpp/Readme.md

 for quick verification and exports it to a plain-text format compatible with the LEVEL 8.0 program, enabling downstream calculations such as Franck-Condon factors for comparing the rovibrational peaks with the experimentally obtained spectra.
 The program is benchmarked against a proof-of-concept Matlab (MathWorks, Natick, MA) script developed by our group as well as the RKR script in the pre-existing
-Optimizer Matlab package developed by Sovkov \cite{optimizer_sovkov}.
+Optimizer Matlab package developed by Sovkov (https://sourceforge.net/projects/optimizer-sovkov/).
 It shows significant improvement in compute-time while maintaining the same double-precision (64-bit floating-point) numerical accuracy.
 Most importantly, the program is free-to-use under the GNU General Public License and is purely standalone.
 Therefore, it is accessible to universities and colleges without relying on proprietary software or requiring a